gristlabs/grist-ee/README.md

 * All content that resides under the "core/" directory of this repository is licensed under the Apache 2.0 license defined in "core/LICENSE".
 * All content that resides under the "ext/" directory of this repository is licensed under the license defined in "ext/LICENSE".
-    -- ext is currently missing - planning to make it a separate submodule, for now it can be just copied from monorepo.

 For remaining content, all rights are reserved.